theogravity/node-aws-pca/README.md

   // Create the server certificate
   // See https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/ACMPCA.html#issueCertificate-property
-  // no need to specify CertificateAuthorityArn since you specified it in the constructor
+  // - no need to specify CertificateAuthorityArn since you specified it in the constructor
+  // - also waits for the issue certificate task on AWS to complete (this takes around 5+ secs)

   const issueData = await pca.issueCertificate(csrData.csr, {
     SigningAlgorithm: 'SHA256WITHRSA',